 Summer is here and that means beach, vacations, and that oh so dreaded high electric bill.
 The number one energy drain on your wallet is your air conditioner and if it’s more than 10 years old you are literally throwing your money out the window every month.

-Fortunately, there is relief to those monster bills.
-Today’s AC systems are more energy efficient than ever and come with manufacturer warranties that extend out ten years and more.
+Fortunately, there is a relief to those monster bills.
+Today’s AC systems are more energy-efficient than ever and come with manufacturer warranties that extend out ten years and more.

 It’s All About SEER

 When it comes to energy savings with your air conditioning system, the most important word is SEER.
 SEER stands for Seasonal Energy Efficiency Ratio and is what determines how much energy your system consumes.
 The higher the SEER, the lower the energy cost.
 The table below represents the dollar cost per square foot of various SEER ratings.

 Annual $ per Square Foot for Residential Heating and Cooling

 Climate Zone 6 SEER/ 6 HSPF 8 SEER / 7 HSPF 10 SEER / 7 HSPF 13 SEER / 8 HSPF 14 SEER / 8 HSPF 16 SEER / 9 HSPF 18 SEER / 10 HSPF 20 SEER / 10 HSPF

 Florida 0.94 0.75 0.6 0.51 0.45 0.4 0.38 0.36

 For example, if your ac system is over ten years old it is likely operating at or below a 6 SEER efficiency.
 If you have a 2000 square foot home, then your cooling costs in this example would be $1880 per year.
 The same 2000 square foot home with a 20 SEER system would only cost $720 per year, a savings of $1160 for just one year!
 Add that up over six years and you’ve more than paid for a new system just in energy savings.

 Regular Maintenance Means Lower Bills